Sussex - high summer in southern England

 Day 5 One final breakfast, then it is time to bid farewell to Bramber, hopefully taking some good memories of the diverse summer wildlife of Sussex.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.

 We will be based at the Castle Inn Hotel in the village of Bramber.
 All rooms are en-suite.
 Dinners are included in the price and we will buy packed lunches or visit tearooms for lunch during our daily expeditions.

 Our transport for this trip will be by a small 16-seater coach/minibus.

 If you would like to extend your stay in Sussex, we can book extra nights accommodation at the hotel, and give advice on good places to visit.

 We will be walking for much of the day, each day, albeit at a slow pace and never covering any great distance.
-This includes areas of rougher ground and some slopes, and the ground at Amberley can be boggy.
+This includes areas of rougher ground and some slopes.
 None of the walks are strenuous, but (light) walking boots are essential.
 In some locations ‘facilities’ are scarce!
 You therefore need to have a reasonably good level of fitness.
 There are likely to be steps at the hotel.